Written by Raisinberry

-Multi-levels or pyramid marketing scares off the majority of right thinking Americans, and rightly so.
+Multi-levels and pyramid marketing scare off the majority of right thinking Americans, and rightly so.
 Pyramid schemes rely on the recruitment of people for income gains over the sale of the product.
 In fact the sale of the product is secondary if “going to the top” is your goal.

 Think about your NSDs.
-They come into town with the primary function of Guest Events, and rarely do “free” workshops that focus on training Directors or teaching selling.
-Our training is supposed to be free, yet rarely is, at that level.
+They come into town with the primary function of guest events, and rarely do “free” workshops that focus on training directors or teaching selling.
+The training is supposed to be free, yet rarely is, at that level.
 Some require “qualifying” to be in their “space” for training.
 Advanced training is given only to those who have recruited and are at a higher “level”.

-The consultant that wants to just sell better is a cast-off, relegated to purchasing CDs to learn on her own if she can find any on the art of selling.
-Rarely is salesmanship “inspected” by any Director working with individual consultants.
-Directors know that Unit production comes from new recruits, not improving the sales ability of the lowly independent beauty consultant by attending her classes, observing and offering suggestions.
+The consultant who wants to just sell better is a cast-off, relegated to learn on her own if she can find any on the art of selling (rather than recruiting).
+Rarely is salesmanship “inspected” by any director working with individual consultants.
+Directors know that unit production comes from new recruits, not improving the sales ability of the lowly independent beauty consultant by attending her classes, observing and offering suggestions.
 That’s just too much work for so little gain.

-The fact that Mary Kay does not want to legitimize the court of sales and the Unit Clubs by requiring Retail Summary Sheets along with copies of sales tickets is a glaring admission that they don’t really want to know.
+The fact that Mary Kay does not want to legitimize the court of sales and the Unit Clubs by requiring documentation of actual sales (rather than just basing it on ordering) is a glaring admission that they don’t really want to know.
 If it was discovered that the vast majority of product purchased remains on consultant shelves until it becomes obsolete, Mary Kay would be a corporate laughing stock, and expose the truth of MK’s pyramid.

-It has been said that people can fake their summaries and tickets, so why bother?
-But, the company will honor fake Unit Clubs calling them “Circles of Achievement, and Circle of Excellence” when the actual figures used, represent only the doubling of wholesale orders, bonuses and PCP orders, with no regard for retail sales at all.
+It has been said that people could fake the documentation of retail sales, so why should MK bother to try to verify it.
+Yet Mary Kay will still honor fake Unit Clubs calling them “Circles of Achievement, and Circle of Excellence” when the actual figures used, represent only the doubling of wholesale orders, bonuses and PCP orders, with no regard for retail sales at all.

-Recruits are accounted for.
-They physically exist, with their 600 wholesales attached and confirmed.
-A towering pyramid must have its base “inspected” on a regular basis, or it crumbles and falls… and trendy little trinkets being given away by corporate for recruiting acknowledges the only achievement that Mary Kay Corporation must confirm and “inspect”, the influx of new drones that metamorphoses other drones into hamsters.
+Recruits are accounted for, sort of.
+They physically exist, with their $600 wholesale orders attached and confirmed.
+(Although no one really knows who coerced someone into letting them use their name and social security number, while paying for the starter kit and initial inventory for them.)
+A towering pyramid must have its base “inspected” on a regular basis, or it crumbles and falls… and trendy little trinkets being given away by corporate for recruiting acknowledges the only achievement that Mary Kay Corporation must confirm and “inspect” the influx of new drones that metamorphoses other drones into hamsters.
 Salesmanship?
 Profitability of the sales force?
 Actual gross retail sales recognized and rewarded?
 Nope… nobody wants that inspection headache when it is so much easier to pretend.

 *acknowledging an existent social security number